matomoto/bot-filter/README.md

 - `'Accept'` must be exist
 - `'Accept-Language'` must be exist
 - `'Accept-Encoding'` must be exist
+Specially to filter Direct view with language 'chinese':
-Specially for `'Accept-Encoding'`:
+- Direct view and `'Accept-Language'` = 'zh-cn' Specially for `'Accept-Encoding'`:
 - value `gzip` must be exist
 - value `deflate` must be exist